 On May 18, 2018, TSA published a notice in the Federal Register seeking applications from qualified persons interested in becoming an approved 3PK9-C Certifier under the 3PK9-C Program.
 See 83 FR 23287.
 The CCSP-K9 security program defines the requirements that TSA-regulated canine explosives detection teams must meet when screening cargo for air carriers and screening facilities and will include eligibility requirements for canine explosives detection teams.
-These eligibility requirements for canine explosives detection teams.
-These eligibility requirements for canine explosives detection teams for canine team handlers.
-These eligibility requirements for canine team handlers.
+These eligibility requirements for canine explosives detection teams include, but are not limited to, experience, education, vetting, and citizenship requirements for canine team handlers.
 These eligibility requirements for canine explosives detection teams are not contained in the 3PK9 Certifier Order.
 The 3PK9 Security Program and Order are not available to the public as they contain information that cannot be publicly disclosed under 49 CFR part 1520.
 Individuals that complete the required vetting processes and other agreements necessary for release of Sensitive Security Information (SSI), including documenting a "need to know," will be provided a copy of the Order and Security Program.